 Say we want to handle this in our code, its best fit is an array:

-Now consider the nature of the txid, a big multibyte integer (256-bit) stored in an array due to the lack of a fitting primitive type.
-Our rough guess expects 46 to be the MSB (most significant byte) for being the leftmost in the string, yet we stored it at the lowest index.
-If we were on an Intel machine the 46 would be the LSB (least significant byte) instead.
-Weak.
+to be the MSB (most significant byte) for being the leftmost in the string, yet we stored it at the lowest index.
+If we were on an Intel machine the 46

 Here’s a less intuitive encoding:

-See how 46 is now the MSB of the array for a little-endian machine that stores more significant bytes at higher memory locations?
+is now the MSB of the array for a little-endian machine that stores more significant bytes at higher memory locations?
 Fine, this finally makes sense.

 Remember this when dealing with raw Bitcoin traffic, because a direct consequence is that we see “reversed hashes” on the wire.